lanl/bml/tests/Fortran-tests/README.md

-Every low level source code of the type name_typed.F90 is pre-processed using the `/scripts/convert-template.in` to change to the particular element kind and presicion.
+Every low level source code of the type name_typed.F90 is pre-processed using the `/scripts/convert-template.in` to change to the particular element kind and precision.
 Two dummy varibles are
 used:

   - `DUMMY_KIND`: That gets replaced with either `real` or `complex`
-  - `DUMMY_PREC` or `_MP`: That gets replaced with `SP/_SP` of `DP/_DP` (defined in prec.F90)
+  - `DUMMY_PREC` or `_MP`: That gets replaced with `SP/_SP` of
+    `DP/_DP` (defined in prec.F90)

-There is are `exmple_template*` files that can be used as starting point to add a particular test.
+There are `example_template*` files that can be used as starting point to add a particular test.

 # Conventions and rules

-The general driver take four variables (this can be extended as needed).
+The general driver takes four variables (this can be extended as needed).
 These variables are:

   - `test_name`: The name of the test